ishine/das/_sources/tutorials_gui/train.md

 Dialog for customizing a dataset for training.
 :::

 - _Data folder_ & _Store folder_: The data folder contains your exported annotations (annotations as `*_annotations.csv`, audio as `*.npz` or `*.wav`).
 From these annotations, the dataset will be created and save in the store folder.
-By default, the store folder is the data folder with `.npy` appended. _Important: You can change the name of the store folder but the data folder must end in `.npy` for DeepSS to recognize the dataset._
+By default, the store folder is the data folder with `.npy` appended. _Important: You can change the name of the store folder but the data folder must end in `.npy` for DAS to recognize the dataset._
 - _Make individual training targets_: By default, the dataset will contain targets for a single network that recognizes all annotated song types.
 To be able to train a network for specific song types, enable this option.
 Training specific networks for individual song types, instead of a single network for all song types, can sometimes improve performance.
 - _Width of events (seconds)_: Events are defined by a single time point --- to make training more robust, events should are represented by a Gaussian with specified width (standard deviation).
 - _Gap between segments (seconds)_: To simplify post processing of segments, in particular for birdsong with its many syllable types, we found that introducing brief gaps between individual syllables (segments) simplifies post-processing the inferred annotations.